LevInteractive/product-calculator/README.md

 The component will need to have a button to add a new product, a table (or table-like) display of current products, a button to remove a product, and finally a total cost for all products.
-Lastly, the component will need to load some initial products via a ajax request to the fake api (again, details below).
+Lastly, the component will need to load some initial products via a ajax request to the fake API.
+Please see details below.

 There are 2 API ajax requests you'll need to make: